Jean-François Joseph Debelle

 Jean-François Joseph Debelle (22 May 1767, in Voreppe, Isère – 15 June 1802, in Saint-Raphaël) was a French general and soldier.

-He fought at the Battle of Fleurus (as a brevet général de brigade), headed the Armée d'Italie's artillery in its retreat to France after the Battle of Novi, and participated in the Saint-Domingue expedition, on which he died aged 34 of yellow fever.
+He fought at the Battle of Fleurus (as a brevet général de brigade).
+In 1796 he held command of the artillery of the Army of Sambre and Meuse and was granted command of the artillery attached to the expedition to Ireland.
+He headed the Armée d'Italie's artillery in its retreat to France after the Battle of Novi, and participated in the Saint-Domingue expedition, on which he died aged 34 of yellow fever.
 On 10 March his father was granted a pension of 1,500 francs, which passed to Debelle's widow on his death.
 Debelle is one of the names inscribed under the Arc de Triomphe, on Column 6 of the north pillar.
 He was a friend and brother-in-law to general Lazare Hoche and the brother to general César Alexandre Debelle.